-The chemistry of the Sky Blue dye found in McCormick's Color From Nature food colors is explored.
-This is part one of a three-part series in which the chemistry of McCormick's Color From Nature food colors is presented.
+The chemistry of the Berry dye found in McCormick's Color From Nature food colors is explored.
+This is part two of a three-part series in which the chemistry of McCormick's Color From Nature food colors is presented.

 Julia Winter is the 2016 Conant Award winner.
 She is a veteran chemistry teacher from Michigan.
 You can watch a video interview recorded March 2016.